communitiesuk/plotly_dashboard_docs/dashboard_publication.md

 ```

 ---
+### Creating credentials for the application to the bucket
 Once the service has been created you will need to create credentials for the application to the bucket.
 This is done by binding the service to the application.